-The summer holidays are nearly upon us so here are my top micro-adventure ideas for families to keep your children entertained and enthused by nature and the outdoors.
+here are my top micro-adventure ideas for families to introduce your children to adventure or keep them entertained and enthused by nature and the outdoors.

 If you are reading this thinking to yourself that this page is not for you because your kids start whining after walking fifty metres, or they are scared of creepy crawlies, or they don’t like touching long grasses, or they fear getting a bit muddy… then allow me to correct you.
 You are in exactly the right place.
 Stay here, read on until the end!

-My daughter is five years old.
-Well nearly 6 actually now.
-I have always tried to get her interested in the outdoors.
+My daughter is seven years old and I have always tried to get her interested in the outdoors.
 On sunny weekends I made an effort to take her walking in our local wild places.
 I pointed out birds and plants and bugs and I made up silly stories and pretended that we were stalking dragons and that she was princess and somewhere there were fairies and we would definitely, definitely see rabbits and foxes and owls.

 But whilst I did succeed in entertaining her for short periods of time (incidentally her incessant wittering usually ensures no wildlife comes near us) none of this prevented her slowing down, staring at her toes and complaining of just how a great a distance we had already covered - no matter that I could still see the car.